arbor-sim/arbor/doc/python/interconnectivity.rst

         Generate network connections from the network description in the recipe.
 A distributed context and domain decomposition can optionally be provided.
-Only generates connections with local gids in the domain composition as target.
+Only generates connections with local gids in the domain composition as the target.
 Will return all connections on every process, if no context and domain decomposition are provided.
 Does not include connections from the "connections_on" recipe function.